sbilalh/CSC-171-Project-3/README.md

-# The Jumper - navigate your way to the checkpoint by jumping before the timer runs out!
+# The Jumper
+Navigate your way to the checkpoint by jumping before the timer runs out!
 Interactive game built using Java and Java Swing Graphics